nenadmarkus/p/3d-modeling-with-gpt-3/index.md

 Ok, that was cool.
 Let us now make a toy car.
 </textarea>

-Here is a typical continuation of the input (produced by GPT-3):
+We instruct the GPT-3 to produce a continuation of the above text.

+An example is given below.

 <textarea style="width:100%;resize:none;" rows="16" disabled>
 ```